College of Education, Health and Aviation Administration

 Phone: (405) 744-4407

-Stansberry joined the faculty at OSU in 2001 and serves as an Associate Professor in Educational Technology.
+Dr. Susan Stansberry is the head of the School of Educational Foundations, Leadership and Aviation.
+She joined the faculty at OSU in 2001 and serves as an Associate Professor in Educational Technology.
 From 2009-2016, she has served as the Associate Director of Professional Education and as the Director of the T.E.C.H.
 Playground from 2013-2016.
-She was also the College of Education’s Director of Technology from 1997-2001.
+She was also the college’s Director of Technology from 1997-2001.

 Dr. Stansberry received the Oklahoma State Board of Regents Distinguished Teaching Award in 2010, the College of Education Leadership and Service Excellence Award in 2012, the Panhellenic Council and Interfraternity Council Outstanding Faculty Member from the College of Education in 2012, and the OSU Excellence in Teaching with Technology Award in 2004.